-Consider this your ultimate guide to mining Ethereum.
-From what mining is, to how it works, to how to join an Ethereum mining pool, all the way to the requisite Ethereum mining hardware and software you’ll need, we’ve got you covered.
+Learn from what mining is, to how it works, to how to join an Ethereum mining pool, how to choose an Ethereum mining hardware and software you’ll need, all the way to dealing with the Ethereum 2.0 upgrade, we’ve got you covered.

 Table of Contents